Client Focused. Results Driven.

 Your gender has nothing to do with how well you do your job.
 It is therefore illegal for an employer to discriminate against you simply because of your sex.
-Knowledgeable employment discrimination lawyer Vincent Calderone can help you if you have been affected by this illegal conduct near Manhattan Beach or the surrounding area.
-The Calderone Law Firm is dedicated to protecting the rights of employees throughout Southern California, such as individuals in Riverside, San Bernardino, and Orange Counties.Gender Discrimination May Take Multiple Forms
+Knowledgeable employment discrimination lawyer Vincent Calderone can help you if you have been affected by this illegal conduct.
+The El Segundo sex discrimination lawyers at the Calderone Law Firm are dedicated to protecting the rights of employees throughout Southern California, such as individuals in Riverside, San Bernardino, and Orange Counties.Gender Discrimination May Take Multiple Forms

 The term “gender discrimination” may mean several things.
 In its purest form, this unlawful behavior occurs when an employer makes some sort of employment decision based on an employee's sex.
 For example, a company cannot refuse to hire a prospective worker or fail to promote a current worker simply because she is a woman.
 Other employment decisions that cannot be made solely on account of gender include those regarding benefits, pay, or training.
 Whenever an employer treats an employee or group of employees differently because of sex, there is a risk of illegal discrimination.